grafana/k6-docs/docs/sources/next/extensions/explanations/go-js-bridge.md

 ---
 title: About the Go-to-JS bridge
-description: Technical details about how JavaScript works in the goja engine.
+description: Technical details about how JavaScript works in the sobek engine.
 weight: 02
 ---

 # About the Go-to-JS bridge

-All k6 and xk6 binaries have an embedded JavaScript engine, [goja](https://github.com/dop251/goja), which your test scripts run on.
+All k6 and xk6 binaries have an embedded JavaScript engine, [sobek](https://github.com/grafana/sobek), which your test scripts run on.

 You will deepen your conceptual knowledge of how your k6 extension works if you understand the _bridge_ between Go internals and the JavaScript runtime.